By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Wembley stadium accident claims.

 If you were injured at Wembley stadium and wish to make a claim, there are some factors to consider which are as follows:

-There is a time limit for a personal injury claim which is three years – this means if you were injured through the negligence of a third party, you have three years to begin a claim.
+There is a time limit for a personal injury claim which is three years – this means if you were injured through the negligence of a third party, you have three years to begin Wembley stadium accident claims.
 The time limit comes into action the moment of the event, or it could come into action once the effects of an accident (such as PTSD) have been officially diagnosed, or it could start when you turn 18 if you suffered an injury before this date.
 As such, you have up till your 21st birthday to seek compensation.

 For more information, please speak with a member of our team.